+Figure 8.
+Transmitter for DPSK modulation

-- 45. On information and belief, the Accused Instrumentalities comprise a transmitter having an optical output for the phase-modulated optical signal, the phase-modulated optical signal at the optical output being free of amplitude modulation as a function of the input electronic data stream.
-For example, the modulated output signal of a DPSK receiver such as the exemplary type used in the Accused Instrumentalities is free of amplitude modulation. - 46.
-On information and belief, Defendants have directly infringed and continues to directly infringe the '055 Patent by, among other things, making, using, offering for sale, and/or selling the '055 Accused Instrumentalities.
-On information and belief, such products and/or services are covered by one or more claims of the '055 Patent's including at least claim 15.
+48. On information and belief, Defendants have directly infringed and continues to directly infringe the '055 Patent by, among other things, making, using, offering for sale, and/or selling the '055 Accused Instrumentalities.
+On information and belief, such products and/or services are covered by one or more claims of the '055 Patent's including at least claim 15, because they contain each element of that claim.

-- 47. By making, using, offering for sale, and/or selling the Accused Instrumentalities infringing the '055 Patent, Defendants have injured Oyster and are liable to Oyster for infringement of the '055 Patent pursuant to 35 U.S.C. § 271(a) directly and/or under the doctrine of equivalents. - 48.
-In addition, Defendants actively induce others, including without limitation customers and end users of Accused Instrumentalities, to directly infringe each and every claim limitation, including without limitation claim claim 15 of the '055 Patent, in violation of 35 U.S.C. § 271(b).
+49. By making, using, offering for sale, and/or selling the Accused Instrumentalities infringing the '055 Patent, Defendants have injured Oyster and are liable to Oyster for infringement of the '055 Patent pursuant to 35 U.S.C. § 271(a) directly and/or under the doctrine of equivalents.

+50. In addition, Defendants actively induce others, including without limitation customers and end users of Accused Instrumentalities, to directly infringe each and every claim limitation, including without limitation claim claim 15 of the '055 Patent, in violation of 35 U.S.C. § 271(b).
 Upon information and belief, Defendants' customers and/or end users have directly infringed and are directly infringing each and every claim limitation, including without limitation claim 1 of the '055 Patent.
-Defendants have actual knowledge of the '055 Patent at least as of service of this Complaint.
+Defendants have had actual knowledge of the '055 Patent at least as of service of the original complaint in this action.
 Defendants are knowingly inducing its customers and/or end users to directly infringe the '055 Patent, with the specific intent to encourage such infringement, and knowing that the induced acts constitute patent infringement.
-Defendants' inducement includes, for example, providing technical guides, product data sheets, demonstrations, software and hardware specifications, installation guides, and other forms of support that induce its customers and/or end users to directly infringe the '055 Patent. - 49.
-To the extent facts learned in discovery show that Defendants' infringement of the '055 Patent is or has been willful, Oyster reserves the right to request such a finding at time of trial. - 50.
-As a result of Defendants' infringement of the '055 Patent, Oyster has suffered monetary damages in an amount adequate to compensate for Defendants' infringement, but in no event less than a reasonable royalty for the use made of the invention by Defendants, together with interest and costs as fixed by the Court, and Oyster will continue to suffer damages in the future unless Defendants' infringing activities are enjoined by this Court.
+Defendants' inducement includes, for example, providing technical guides, product data sheets, demonstrations, software and hardware specifications, installation guides, and other forms of support that induce its customers and/or end users to directly infringe the '055 Patent.
+The Accused Instrumentalities are designed in such a way that when they are used for their intended purpose, the user infringes the '055 Patent.
+Defendants know and intend that customers that purchase the Accused Instrumentalities will use those products for their intended purpose.